FlorenceBuchelet/OFMDreviews/README.md

 1. SASS impressions

-- the nested elements are very clear and pleasing to use
+- The nested elements are very clear and pleasing to use
-- I don't get yet the appeal of their variables over CSS3 vars
+- Variables are efficient and clean
-- I need to get used to @use and @mixin, I can see how useful they are but using them is still a bit challenging
+- Mixins are my whole life now ✨

 2. Styled-Compnents impressions